Am I eligible for a booster shot?

 There are no available appointments on the schedule!

-We will continue to offer additional opportunities for booster shots as we receive additional supplies of vaccine.
+We will continue to offer additional opportunities for booster shots as we receive additional supplies of vaccines.
 Please continue to check here for availability.

-You are considered fully boosted (receiving the full protection from your booster shot) 7 days after receiving your booster shot.
+A person is fully vaccinated two weeks after receiving all recommended doses in their primary series of COVID-19 vaccine.
+Up to date means a person has received all recommended doses in their primary series of COVID-19 vaccine, and one booster dose when eligible.
+Getting a second booster dose is not necessary to be considered up to date at this time.
 If you received your booster shot less than 7 days prior to being exposed, then you will be considered "not up-to-date on COVID-19 vaccinations" and will need to follow the CDC's guidelines for quarantine.
 Please reach out to firstname.lastname@example.org immediately regarding potential exposure.